chenzhiliang94/Happenings-NUS/README.md

 <br>

 1. User wishes to change category of notifications - use /changeCat
-2. User wishes to recall last <> event notifications - use /recall <>
-3. User wishes to pause/unpause the bot - /pause /resume
+2. User wishes to pause/unpause the bot - /pause /resume
-4. User wishes to terminate the bot - /terminate
+3. User wishes to terminate the bot - /terminate
-3. User enters invalid commands - bot prompt with list of available commands
+4. User enters invalid commands - bot prompt with list of available commands